Will the Prop 15 Victory Survive the Ballot Harvest? – CPC’s Weekly Newsletter

 California’s electorate is more complex than politicos think: Often derided as a liberal bastion, California demonstrated it holds more nuanced political views with these ballot measure outcomes than its caricature suggests.
 The left-wing news outlet Politico said these ballot measure election results demonstrate the state’s “libertarian streak.”
 As CPC President Will Swaim explained in an Election Day post-mortem:

-How to explain this phenomenon [of ballot measure victories and political candidate losses]?
+How to explain this phenomenon ?
 One possibility is that the Republican brand is damaged – not (as it would be convenient to suggest) because of the relatively recent arrival of Donald Trump.
 For decades, the GOP opposed not just many but all of the more libertarian (not say libertine) impulses of Californians.
 We’re a freedom-loving people, we Californians, and the Republican party’s opposition to gay marriage or legal weed, for instance, looked increasingly bizarre to younger Californians.

 But the most powerful reason for the disaffection of Californians for the Republican Party is the relentless clanging and horn-honking of the leftist union machine.
 Government unions earn nearly $1 billion each year in dues they collect from government workers.
 They pour that cash into campaigns to elect candidates who, once in office, rubber-stamp the demands of union leaders for higher wages, richer benefits, and greater control over our government.